-Your child may need supportive care with extra medicine, oxygen, and sometimes ventilator
+Your child may need supportive care with extra medicine or oxygen.
+In some cases,

-The healthcare provider may want some extra tests before the surgery.
-These might
+Your child may need some extra tests before the surgery.
+These might include:

-- Echocardiogram, to look at heart anatomy and blood flow through the heart
+Echocardiogram.
+This is done to see the heart anatomy and check blood flow through the heart.

-- Heart catheterization, to better look at the coronary blood vessels
+Heart catheterization.
+This is to better look at the coronary blood.

 What happens during TAPVR surgery for a child?